garimatanejaa/ThoughtAlchemy/README.md

 ## Features

-- **Transform Ideas** — Instantly reframe an idea into a pitch, tweet, business plan, or any format you choose.
+- **Transform Ideas**:  Instantly reframe an idea into a pitch, tweet, business plan, or any format you choose.
-- **Blend Ideas** — Merge two unrelated concepts into something fresh and mind-blowing.
+- **Blend Ideas**: Merge two unrelated concepts into something fresh and mind-blowing.
-- **Track Idea Evolution** — Visualize how your thoughts change and refine over time.
+- **Track Idea Evolution**: Visualize how your thoughts change and refine over time.
-- **Recent Ideas Dashboard** — Your latest creations, right where you left them.
+- **Recent Ideas Dashboard**:  Your latest creations, right where you left them.
-- **JWT Auth Protected API** — All your genius, securely stored.
+- **JWT Auth Protected API**: All your genius, securely stored.

 ---